kasual1/ngx-dedup/README.md

 ## Usage

 To use ngx-dedup, add the `NgxDedupModule` to your imports in your app.module.ts. and include the `DedupInterceptor` in the providers array.
-You can pass a configuration object via `forRoot()`.

 ```typescript
 import { NgxDedupModule } from "ngx-dedup";